Tracking Real GDP Over Time

 Real GDP is important because it is highly correlated with other measures of economic activity, like employment and unemployment.
 When real GDP rises, so does employment.

-[link] lists the pattern of recessions and expansions in the U.S. economy since 1900.
+Table 5.7 lists the pattern of recessions and expansions in the U.S. economy since 1900.
 The highest point of the economy, before the recession begins, is called the peak; conversely, the lowest point of a recession, before a recovery begins, is called the trough.
 Thus, a recession lasts from peak to trough, and an economic upswing runs from trough to peak.
 The movement of the economy from peak to trough and trough to peak is called the business cycle.
 It is intriguing to notice that the three longest trough-to-peak expansions of the twentieth century have happened since 1960.
 The most recent recession started in December 2007 and ended formally in June 2009.
-This was the most severe recession since the Great Depression of the 1930’s.
+This was the most severe recession since the Great Depression of the 1930s.

 |Trough||Peak||Months of Contraction||Months of Expansion|